-Practice skills of active listening:
+Practice skills of active listening

-- \ Listen to understand, not to agree or disagree. - \ Avoid thinking of a response instead of paying attention to the person.
+- Listen to understand, not to agree or disagree. - Avoid thinking of a response instead of paying attention to the person.

-Use respectful language towards others:
+Use respectful language towards others

-- \ Ask questions using respectful language to help you understand better what the other person is saying and what's important to them. - \ Do not make fun of or lie about other peoples' beliefs and practices.
+- Ask questions using respectful language to help you understand better what the other person is saying and what's important to them. - Do not make fun of or lie about other peoples' beliefs and practices. - Engage in dialogue, which is non-competitive; seeks understanding of all positions; assumes all parties are entitled to be heard; and fosters respect.
+Use sparingly debate, which is competitive, seeks a winner (and therefore, a loser); seeks to be right (over wrong); and does not necessarily foster respect or understanding.

-Show true respect and curiosity in your conversation:
+Show true respect and curiosity in your conversation

-- \ Assume that others are honest and respectful as well. - \ Understand that each person and each tradition is unique, and that differences strengthen our society. - \ Avoid stereotypes. - \ Learn to have conversations on tough subjects and put yourself in the other person's shoes. - \ Embrace differences among people
+- Assume that others are honest and respectful as well. - Understand that each person and each tradition is unique, and that differences strengthen our society. - Avoid stereotypes. - Learn to have conversations on tough subjects and put yourself in the other person's shoes. - Embrace differences among people. - If the conversation gets heated, learn to politely take leave so as not to escalate the debate.